CAROLINA BASSERS of HARNETT COUNTY CHAPTER # 4390

 O. FEES: Tournament fees will be $45.00 per tournament and the member must indicate that he is in the “Big Bass Pot” (Optional - $5.00).
 The distribution will be $8.00 for first, $7.00 for second, $6.00 for third, $5.00 for fourth, and $4.00 for fifth for each entry paid.

 P. TOURNAMENT FISH: All fish caught during a tournament becomes the property of the tournament director except for trophy bass.
+Furthermore, any fish caught during a Carolina Bassers tournament cannot be used for other tournaments.

 Q. ALCOHOLIC BEVERAGES: Alcoholic beverages are not allowed during any club function.
 This includes tournaments, tournament weigh-ins, and club sponsored events and fundraisers.